Last updated October 2016 to show the moat at Fulham.

 We've now updated the map, based on feedback and further research.
-Close-ups can be seen in the gallery above, or we've provided a link to download the full picture.
+Close-ups can be seen below, or we've provided a link to download the full picture.
 We'd love to receive further information: perhaps we've got the route of a road slightly wrong, or maybe (inevitably?) there's a whole village missing somewhere.
 We'd like this map to become a team effort, gradually improving as Londonist readers provide new information.

 The map comes with a few caveats.
 We're attempting to show a period of several hundred years in one map.
 Some features might not have been present for the whole of that time span, and names changed.
 Features like marshland, forest coverage and farmland are often conjectural in their extent, as are certain roads.
 Corrections or additions can be left in the comments below, or by emailing email@example.com.